nimh-dsst/lunch-and-learn/discussions/Data Managment Tools.md

 - Syncing a large number of files between local and cloud storage with OneDrive has significant performance issues.
 - Beware using free cloud storage services for long term data storage.
 You don't own the data storage and it can be deleted by the service provider.
 - [Iron Mountain](https://www.ironmountain.com/) is a good option for long term data storage.
 They primarily use magnetic tape storage.
-- One group's data storage stratgy is to have a Linux data server.
+- One group's data storage strategy is to have a Linux data server.
 Each Post-Doc gets their own directory.
 Any Post-Bac trainees data goes in the Post-Doc's directory too.
 Tertiary storage was google cloud at one point, but was not found to be cost effective.
 - The new solid state drives degrade over time and are not suitable for archival storage.